 While TARGET makes every attempt to ensure accuracy of all data published, TARGET cannot be held responsible for any errors and/or omissions.

-editor@targetnewspapers.com.
+If readers feel that they would like to voice their opinions about that which they have read in TARGET, please feel free to e-mail your views to editor@targetnewspapers.com.
 TARGET does not guarantee to publish readers' views, but reserves the right so to do subject to the laws of libel.